jeertmans/jeertmans.github.io/_posts/2025-04-02-writing-long-manim-presentations.md

 ## Additional Tips

+- **Set your computer to high performance mode**: Rendering is a CPU- and GPU-intensive task, so don't forget to put your computer in high performance mode (modern computers have a CPU frequency that can be changed) and plug it in, as it will probably drain your battery;
 - **Cache expensive objects**: If an object takes a long time to generate, consider caching it;
 - **Pre-render static content**: If some elements remain unchanged, render them once and reuse them;
 - **Use placeholder objects**: During development, replace complex objects with simple placeholders (e.g., a `Dot()`);